San Diego Trolley: Fleet

-The San Diego Trolley operates on all its main lines with an all-Siemens fleet of light-rail vehicles (LRVs).
-It also runs 2 "heritage" PCC street cars on the Silver Line, a downtown-only circuit on a select schedule.
+The San Diego Trolley operates with an all-Siemens fleet of light-rail vehicles (LRVs) on its main lines.
+It also runs two "heritage" PCC streetcars on the Silver Line, a downtown-only service with a limited schedule.

-When the system opened in 1981, the agency purchased a fleet of 71 high-floor Siemens–Duewag U2 vehicles, originally designed for and used by the Frankfurt U-Bahn.
-At the time, no purpose-built LRVs were being manufactured for the North American market, so the model was adapted for use by San Diego and other transit systems in Canada.
-The vehicles were built in West Germany, with some assistance from a Siemens facility in Florin, California, a suburb of Sacramento.
-These cars were withdrawn from service between 2010 and 2015.
-Eleven of the U2 cars were sold to the new Metrotranvía Mendoza in Mendoza, Argentina in 2010, 29 were retired after the Orange Line was converted in early 2013, and the rest were retired after the Blue Line was converted in January 2015.
-Six U2 cars have been preserved: car 1001 was retained by MTS for use on the Silver Line, cars 1003 and 1008 were donated to the Southern California Railway Museum, cars 1017 and 1018 were donated to the Western Railway Museum, and car 1019 was donated to the Rockhill Trolley Museum.
-Car 1035 was sold in late 2020 to the Memphis Area Transit Authority, which operates a vintage-trolley system and intends to use the LRV for testing of modern, higher-capacity vehicles on its Madison Avenue Line.
+When the system opened in 1981, it used high-floor Siemens–Duewag U2 vehicles originally designed for the Frankfurt U-Bahn.
+At the time, no purpose-built LRVs were manufactured for the North American market, so the model was adapted for San Diego and systems in Canada.
+A total of 71 cars were delivered in four batches as the Trolley expanded: nos.
+1001–1014 in 1980, 1015–1024 in 1982, 1025–1030 in 1985, and 1031–1071 by 1989.
+Built in West Germany, later units were assembled with support from a Siemens' facility in Florin, California, which opened in 1984.
+The U2 cars were retired between 2010 and 2015.
+Eleven were sold to the Metrotranvía Mendoza in 2010, 29 were retired after the Orange Line platforms were rebuilt for low-floor LRVs in 2013, and the remainder after the Blue Line platforms were rebuilt in January 2015.
+Six cars have been preserved: no. 1001 by MTS for the Silver Line, nos.
+1003 and 1008 at the Southern California Railway Museum, nos.
+1017 and 1018 at the Western Railway Museum, and no. 1019 at the Rockhill Trolley Museum.
+Car 1035 was sold in 2020 to the Memphis Area Transit Authority, which operates a vintage-trolley system and plans to use the LRV to test modern, higher-capacity vehicles on its Madison Avenue Line.

-In 1995, the San Diego Trolley purchased a fleet of 52 high-floor Siemens SD-100 vehicles, an evolution of the U2, but redesigned for the North American market.
-Starting with this order, all of San Diego's future LRVs would be built in California at the Florin factory.
+In 1995, the Trolley acquired 52 high-floor Siemens SD-100 vehicles, an updated model designed specifically for the North American market.
+Starting with this order, all of San Diego's future LRVs would be built entirely in California.
+The SD-100s were retired from service in 2023.